aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-dif/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCX to DIF</h2>

+The DOCX format is a Microsoft Word document format that is used to store documents in a compressed form.
+It is a popular format for creating documents, but it is not compatible with many other applications.
+The DIF format, on the other hand, is a data interchange format that is used to transfer data between different applications.
+It is a more versatile format than DOCX, and it can be used to share data between applications that do not support the DOCX format.

+<h2>How Aspose.Total Helps for DOCX to DIF Conversion</h2>
-For a Python developer, who is trying to add a DOCX to DIF conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It can help Python developers to automate the conversion process from DOCX to DIF.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOCX file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This process is simple and efficient, and it can be used to quickly and easily convert DOCX files to DIF.

 {{% /blocks/products/pf/feature-page-summary %}}